Article Content

 • for reviewing challenging areas

-Allocate around 4 hours a day 4 days a week, to review missed questions prevent it from happening again.
+Allocate 4 hours a day, 4 days a week, solely to review and understand missed questions.

 If you’re having difficulty sticking to a schedule or need motivation, Nerd-Notes provides a five-week program that increases your chances of scoring a 5.
 The program includes all materials, a personalized learning schedule, and has helped over 500 students score a 5.